An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Related Work

 \section{Related Work}

-The spatial resolution of power flow networks is usually complex, with thousands of buses scattered across hundreds of zones in a country.
-On top of that, with the increasing penetration of renewable energy, the difficulty to create representative scenarios while maintaining system tractability is usually a challenging task \citep{zuluaga2024parallel}.
-In this context, solution approaches capable of dealing with large-size multi-scenario networks can build more realistic plans with an improved compromise between these two dimensions.
+The spatial resolution of power flow networks is usually complex, with thousands of buses scattered across hundreds of zones in a country. \blue{Furthermore}, with the increasing penetration of renewable energy, the difficulty to create representative scenarios while maintaining system tractability is usually a challenging task \citep{zuluaga2024parallel}.
+In this context, solution approaches capable of dealing with large-\blue{scale} multi-scenario networks can build more realistic plans with an improved compromise between these two dimensions.

 PH is a scenario-based decomposition technique often applied to solve stochastic energy capacity expansion problems \citep{munoz2015scalable, soares2022integrated, zuluaga2024parallel}.
 PH decomposes the problem scenario-wise, allows for each subproblem to be independently solved and combines the results at each iteration.
-While an exact algorithm for stochastic linear problems, PH is a heuristic method for stochastic mixed-integer models.
+While \blue{PH is} an exact algorithm for stochastic linear problems, \blue{it can be regarded as} a heuristic method for \blue{more general} stochastic mixed-integer models \blue{\citep{lokketangen1996progressive}}.

 \citet{munoz2015scalable} addressed a stochastic planning problem that optimizes transmission and generation investments.
 The authors employed PH to solve a model with a set o representative scenarios obtained via a scenario reduction scheme and run experiments on a 240-bus system. \citet{zuluaga2024parallel} went beyond the previous work and investigated a large-scale capacity expansion problem involving generation, transmission and storage investment.
 The two-stage model adopted optimizes investment decisions in the first stage and solves a multi-period optimal power flow (OPF) problem incorporated with transmission losses in the second stage.
 A tailored implementation of the PH algorithm, available in the \textit{mpi-sppy} Python package, was used to solve the full model, and experiments were conducted on up to 360 scenarios of an adapted version of CATS \citep{taylor2024cats}.
-Heuristic methods have also been proposed for TEP problems.
-Examples include greedy randomized adaptive search procedures \citep{binato2002reactive}, genetic algorithms \citep{cadini2010optimal, silvasousa2011combined}, sequential approximation approaches \citep{park2013transmission}, and constructive procedures \citep{oliveira2021constructive}.
-As a common practice in the literature, most of these papers report tests with a single system.
-Moreover, the experiments conducted used small-size instances with a few dozens of buses.
-For a comprehensive review on TEP, we refer the interested reader to \cite{lumbreras2016, mahdavi2019}.